 The most common AI use case I'm seeing?
 Customer support.
 Not replacing humans, but handling the predictable 70% of enquiries that follow patterns: order status, booking changes, FAQs, basic troubleshooting.

-A Perth-based trades business I work with reduced their admin time by 15 hours per week using an AI assistant that handles initial enquiries, books quotes, and answers common questions.
-Their team now focuses on the complex stuff - site visits, custom quotes, relationship building.
+A Perth-based trades business we work with reduced their admin time by 15 hours per week using an AI assistant that handles initial enquiries, books quotes, and answers common questions.
+Their team now focuses on the complex stuff: site visits, custom quotes, relationship building.

 Document Processing at Scale